Lillian Li

 Lillian Li is a Chinese American author.
-Her novel Number One Chinese Restaurant is an NPR Best Book of 2018, and longlisted for the Women's Prize for Fiction and the Center for Fiction First Novel Prize.
-She currently lives in Ann Arbor, Michigan.
+Her novel Number One Chinese Restaurant was an NPR Best Book of 2018 and was longlisted for the Women's Prize for Fiction and the Center for Fiction First Novel Prize.
+She lives in Ann Arbor, Michigan.

 Early life

-Li was born in Ann Arbor, Michigan, grew up in Maryland.
-She received her Bachelor of Arts from Princeton University, and her Master of Fine Arts in fiction at the University of Michigan's Helen Zell Writers’ Program.
+Li was born in Ann Arbor, Michigan, and grew up in Maryland.
+She received her Bachelor of Arts from Princeton University and her Master of Fine Arts in fiction from the University of Michigan's Helen Zell Writers’ Program.

 Career

-Currently, Li is teaching at the University of Michigan.
+Li has taught at the University of Michigan.
 She writes for the Michigan Quarterly Review.
 Her work has been featured in The New York Times, Granta, One Story, Bon Appétit, Travel + Leisure, The Guardian, Guernica, Glimmer Train, and Jezebel.
-Number One Chinese Restaurant is her first novel.

-The inspiration for writing Number One Chinese Restaurant came from a summer Li spent working twelve-hour shifts at a Peking duck restaurant outside of Washington D.C.
-In an interview with The Guardian, Li said of the experience, "I was exhausted and demoralised.
-I’d expected a certain level of mistreatment – I knew how terribly people could act towards waiting staff – but I had not expected them to look right through me and my co-workers, even when they were talking directly to us...
-But I won't pretend that I experienced the same treatment as my co-workers.
-I was the only server born in America, with English as my first language, while my co-workers spoke English as a second, third, sometimes fourth language.
-After I’d spoken a few times to the people I was serving, some of them would start to warm up and actually look me in the eye.
-This confirmed what I was beginning to realise: that having a Chinese face in a Chinese restaurant added an extra level of alienation."
+Number One Chinese Restaurant was her first novel.
+The inspiration for writing Number One Chinese Restaurant came from a summer Li spent working twelve-hour shifts at a Peking duck restaurant outside of Washington, D.C.